 Andrew Ball – Saxophone Tutor

 Andrew Ball enjoys a diverse career as a saxophonist, composer and educator.
-He was awarded a distinction in 2010 for his LMusA in saxophone and graduated from the Queensland Conservatorium with a Bachelor of Music (First Class Honours in Advanced Performance).
-Andrew is currently saxophonist and resident composer, performing and touring nationally and internationally, with Barega Saxophone Quartet, BULLHORN brass band, Cheap Fakes, Nomika, Valtozash, and the Enthusiastic Musicians Orchestra (E.M.O) big band.
-Internationally, Andrew attended the 22nd annual Université Européenne de Saxophone in Gap, France, and has featured multiple times as both a performer and composer at the World Saxophone Congress (St Andrews, Scotland 2012; Strasbourg, France 2015; Zagreb, Croatia 2018).
-In 2017, he was a featured soloist with the QLD Wind Orchestra, performing Williams’ ‘Catch me if you can’.
+He was awarded a distinction in 2010 for his LMusA in saxophone and graduated from the Qld Conservatorium with a Bachelor of Music (1st Class Hon. in Adv.
+Perf).
+Andrew is currently saxophonist and resident composer, performing and touring nationally and internationally, with Barega Sax Quartet, BULLHORN brass band, Cheap Fakes, Nomika, Valtozash, and the Enthusiastic Musicians Orchestra (E.M.O) big band.
+Andrew attended the 22nd annual Université Européenne de Saxophone in Gap, France, and has featured as both a performer and composer at the World Saxophone Congress (St Andrews, Scotland 2012; Strasbourg, France 2015; Zagreb, Croatia 2018).
+In 2017, he was a featured soloist with the Qld Wind Orchestra, performing Williams’ ‘Catch me if you can’.
 Andrew collaborated with Laurie Anderson in her 2018 production of “Concert for dogs” at HOTA.
-He has recently completed large-scale commissions for ensembles including The Australia Ensemble @UNSW, Hourglass Ensemble, Australian Saxophone Orchestra, Collusion, and Queensland Youth Orchestras.
+He has recently completed large-scale commissions for ensembles including The Australia Ensemble @UNSW, Hourglass Ensemble, Australian Saxophone Orchestra, Collusion, and Qld Youth Orchestras.
 In 2017, Andrew released ‘Forbidden Languages’ through Made Now Music, a solo album of original works for extended saxophones.
 His playing and composition can also be found on a number of recent releases: Cheap Fakes’ 2018 album ‘Deep Space’, Nomika’s 2018 EP ‘Motion’, Barega Sax Quartet’s 2017 album ‘Abandon Control’ featuring new Australian commissions.
-His music can also be heard on releases by the Queensland Saxophone Orchestra, Collusion Music, Laura Mulcahy, and His Merry Men.
+His music can also be heard on releases by the Qld Saxophone Orchestra, Collusion Music, Laura Mulcahy, and His Merry Men.

 Alexa Murray – Oboe Tutor